-In-depth and integrated knowledge about women's health and disease processes common to primary care obstetric and gynecologic disease processes, including normal and abnormal labor and delivery. practices.
+In-depth and integrated knowledge about obstetric and gynecologic health and disease processes common to primary care, including normal and abnormal labor and delivery.
 Instruction for this course will consist of lectures, case studies, problem-based learning, hands-on laboratory and practice sessions, as well as small group workshops.